 n Impact of Worlds: This area orients guests with Israel’s cultural struggles at the time of Jesus—while some wanted to embrace Hellenization, others wanted to hold more tightly to the law of Moses.
 Meanwhile, Rome’s influence and infrastructure had a huge impact on the region.

 n Sepphoris: Nazareth’s Forgotten Neighbor: This area pays tribute to the now-lost city of Sepphoris, a thriving, cosmopolitan metropolis just down the road from Nazareth at the time of Jesus.
-Hellenistic Jews embraced it wholeheartedly, while more traditional Jews likely stayed
+Hellenistic Jews embraced it wholeheartedly, while more traditional Jews likely stayed in Nazareth.

 n Characteristics of Roman Rule: This area shows guests what life would have been like for observant and Hellenistic Jews living under Roman rule and the conflicted loyalty they would have felt between the Roman Empire and their own religious freedom.

-n Amphitheater: This dynamic theater offers guests a restful moment to take in an energetic presentation that primes them for the political intrigue of first-century Nazareth and the revolutionary teachings and life of a man who hailed from there: Jesus.
+n Amphitheater: This dynamic theater offers guests a restful moment to take in an energetic presentation that primes them for the political intrigue of first century Nazareth and the revolutionary teachings and life of a man who hailed from there — Jesus.

 n Village Center: This vast courtyard showcases the bustle of public village life, including an animal courtyard, a winepress, a well and towering olive trees—not to mention a live, costumed docent to add authenticity and provide more information.